Landscapes of light, weather, and quiet change.

 These works explore the emotional atmosphere of Northern ecosystems — where shifting skies, wind-swept ridges, and filtered light become the silent protagonists.
 Each piece reflects a moment where nature’s mood and memory meet.

-Mountain Views (sold), Oil on canvas.
+Mountain Views - In Private Collection.
+Oil on canvas.
 18 x 24 inches.
 Inspired by the rugged terrain of Tombstone Territorial Park in the Yukon, this painting reflects on the quiet grandeur of northern ecosystems — vast, vulnerable, and vital.
 "Mountain Views" is a meditation on beauty and impermanence, shaped by the pressures of global warming and encroaching human activity.
 Photo reference: Matt Jackisch

 Hideaway on the Wild Side.
 Oil on canvas.
 18 x 24 inches.
 Tucked in the forest behind the Haida House in Tlell, Haida Gwaii, this painting reimagines a forgotten shack as a quiet refuge — a space of memory, weather, and wildness.
 Hideaway on the Wild Side explores what remains when nature begins to reclaim the human-made, inviting stillness, curiosity, and reverence for the land’s layered stories.